osexpert/GoreRemoting/README.md

 	}

 ## Compression
-Has compressor for Lz4 and can also use GzipCompressionProvider that already exist in Grpc dotnet.
+Has compressor for Lz4 and can also use GzipCompressionProvider that already exist in grpc-dotnet.
 Can set default compressor, and like for serializers, can overide per service\per method with CompressorAttribute.
-A NoCompressionProvider exist in case you want to use eg. Lz4 as default but want to ovveride some methods\services to not use compression.
+A NoCompressionProvider exist in case you want to use eg. Lz4 as default but want to override some methods\services to not use compression.

 ## Task\async
 Support Task\ValueTask in service methods result and in result from delegate arguments (but max one delegate with actual result).